 Dowling chapel in Hamilton in tribute to Bert Kerlee who passed away

 in a Missoula Hospital Monday.
-Interment was made in Lone Pine cemetery.
-Pallbearers were
+Interment was made in Lone Pine

-27, 1887, a son of the late pioneer couple James and Mary Kerlee.
-The baby
+August 27, 1887, a son of the late pioneer couple James and Mary

+1909.
 The widow and their foster daughter, Mrs. Ronald Bibler, both